+- 6 Public Right of Ways intersect the site. - Roughly eastern two-thirds of site is located with Mineral Safeguarding Area. - Dunston village to the south east includes residential environment which amenity would need to be considered as part of scheme design.

+LLFA comments

-LLFA comments Mitigable concerns - Flood Risk Assessment recommended at planning stage to investigate watercourse.
-County Highways assessment Ok in principle subject to significant highways works and National Highways consultation Site opportunities Six PROWs intersect the site.
-Site is well contained by the M6 to the north and east of the site and School Lane to the south.
-The western part of the site appears well contained by field lines and tree / vegetation lines.
-The proximity of the site to J13, M6 and the Argos distribution centre opposite the same junction makes the site attractive to the logistics and distribution sector.
-Potential direct access to the motorway network and A449 makes the site extremely accessible to workforce.
-Proposed for allocation?
-No. The site performs relatively well and has a clear advantage for distribution/logistics of being close to the M6 (J13) and is not in the Green Belt.
-However, Staffordshire County Council highways team have expressed some initial concerns relating to site access and the significant highways works that would likely be required.
-Furthermore, the supply/demand balance in the EDNA 2022 indicates that South Staffordshire's local needs can be met and that there is a 36ha surplus of strategic employment land available for cross boundary unmet needs increasing further when factoring in available supply at WMI.
-Considering the assessment undertaken on this site, and the significant contribution of 103.6ha (inc. minimum WMI contribution) available for export to the Black Country authorities, this site is not proposed for allocation.
+Mitigable concerns - Flood Risk Assessment recommended at planning stage to investigate watercourse.

+Ok in principle subject to significant highways works and National Highways consultation

+- Six PROWs intersect the site. - Site is well contained by the M6 to the north and east of the site and School Lane to the south.
+The western part of the site appears well contained by field lines and tree / vegetation lines. - The proximity of the site to J13, M6 and the Argos distribution centre opposite the same junction makes the site attractive to the logistics and distribution sector. - Potential direct access to the motorway network and A449 makes the site extremely accessible to workforce.

+Yes.
+The site performs relatively well and has a clear advantage for distribution/logistics of being very close to the M6 (J13) and significantly is not in the Green Belt.
+Staffordshire County Council highways team have confirmed that the site is 'ok in principle subject to significant highways improvements'.

+The supply/demand balance in the EDNA update 2024 indicates that South Staffordshire's local needs can be met and that there is a 27.6ha surplus of strategic employment land available for cross boundary unmet needs increasing further when factoring in available supply at WMI and any further allocations that add to the pipeline.
+This results in a potential significant contribution (inc. minimum WMI contribution) available for export to the unmet needs of the Black Country FEMA.

+A need for strategic scale logistics and manufacturing across the wider region has been determined through the West Midlands Strategic Employment Sites Study (WMSESS).
+Despite the site being less than the optimum size for a strategic employment site, the site very well performs in all other respects, and crucially is not subject to Green Belt constraint.

+Balancing the above factors, the site is proposed for allocation